 Learn more about Rhode Island Living Wills and Durable Powers of Attorney for Health Care.

-When you make an a health care directive with Quicken WillMaker Plus, it will conform to all of Rhode Island’s laws about declarations and powers of attorney for health care.
-And it will also print with plain English instructions that detail how to make them legal.
+When you make your health care documents with Quicken WillMaker Plus, they will conform to Rhode Island law.
+Your documents will also print with plain English instructions telling you how to make them legal.